Last Updated on February 25, 2021 by Jim Ferri

 Taking a leisurely walk up Karl Johans Gate I came to the Grand Hotel, a beautiful Old-World style hotel where every year on December 10 the Nobel Peace Prize Laureate is accommodated and the annual Nobel Banquet is held.
 The City Hall, where the Peace Prize is awarded, is back down on the harbor.

-One of the Top Places to See: Vigeland Park
+One of the Best Things to Do in Oslo: Visit Vigeland Park

 The sculpture park is actually part of Frogner Park, and visiting it was a wonderful experience, a great place just to wander around for a few hours.
 And it’s not just for those interested in sculpture; walk about making your personal interpretation of what each of the statues represents, judging them by the expressions on their faces.
 It’s a fascinating.